KasperKrawczyk/PathVisualiser/README.md

 ### Executing program

 * Place the entire project in one folder.
-* It can be run from the Command Prompt with
+* It can be run from command line with
 ```
 java -jar PathVisualiserJava.jar
 ```